sitphp/commands/doc/2_creating_a_command.md

 ### Displaying style tags

-If you are using style tags in your messages and you don't want them to be interpreted as style tags, you can escape those tags with "\" character so that they will be displayed and not interpreted as style tags.
+If you are using style tags in your messages and you don't want them to be interpreted as style tags, you can escape those tags with "\" character.
 You can also set the 4rth argument of the `write` and `writeLn` methods to `true` so that your whole message will be displayed as text without any tag interpretation.

 ```php
 // In the "handle" method of your command class ...